 COVID-19.
 We all know what it is by now – no need to explain further.
 For specific information about COVID-19 from the experts, please visit the CDC website, Coronavirus Disease 2019 (COVID-19).
 In this blog, we will cover regulations and actions your Pharmacy can take to help your staff, patients, and community stay healthy.
 We will also share links to various websites with relevant information for Pharmacy.
 COVID-19 and HIPAA For the most part, the HIPAA Rules remain the same,

 The next area we want to discuss is breaches – the cause of most audits.
-Almost all covered entities will have a breach in the privacy of protected health information (PHI).
-Ultimately, by ensuring you have enacted the appropriate policies and procedures, performed your risk analysis and management plan, developed appropriate technical and physical safeguards, and trained your employees, you are doing all you can to prevent these breaches from occurring.
-However, even with all of this, breaches still happen.
+Almost all covered entities may at some point face a breach in the privacy of Protected Health Information (PHI).
+Ultimately, by ensuring you have enacted the appropriate policies and procedures, performed your risk analysis and management plan, developed appropriate technical and physical safeguards, and trained your employees, you are doing all you can to prevent these breaches from occurring and in turn preempt any HIPAA issue regarding